Vita Christi: Modern Editions

 Father Henry James Coleridge, SJ, a grand-nephew of Samuel Taylor Coleridge, in his article of 1872, in the "Review of Famous Books" section of The Month, urges future translators of the Vita Christi to be cautious with the Folio edition published by Palme in 1865 since it is marred by poor punctuation, and based on a poor manuscript.

-The work has recently been translated into English from the Bodenstedt edition by Milton Walsh and will appear in 2017 from Cistercian Publications.
+The work has recently been translated into English from the Bodenstedt edition by Milton Walsh, and the final of four volumes appeared from Cistercian Publications in 2022.
 Various portions of the work have been translated over the years.
 The meditations of the Hours of the Passion were translated by Henry James Coleridge in 1887.
 The Prologue was translated by Milton Walsh, and Walsh's translation of the Easter Meditations appeared in 2016 from Cistercian Publications The prayers have been translated twice: first, by H Kyneston in 1908, and second, by Sister Mary Immaculate Bodenstedt in 1973.